 Parameter Description Preview Options Enable Blur: Renders blur effects derived from the Blur-Directional, Blur-Radial, and Blur-Variable in the Render View window.
 Enable Line Texture: Renders line texture in the Render view.
-Enable Focus: Renders focus effects from the Focus-Apply and Focus-Set nodes.
-Preview Images Cache Size in RAM (in Mb): Cache size in RAM for intermediate preview images (Mb).
-Cache Path and Capacity on Disk (in Mb): You can use this field to specify one or several storage location for the Render View disk cache.
+Render View Image Cache Cache Size (Percentage of System RAM): The percentage of RAM on your machine to reserve for the Render View cache.
+Disk Cache: If enabled, Harmony will also use your machine's storage space to store Render View image cache, increasing its total capacity.
+Cache Path and Capacity on Disk (in MB): You can use this field to specify one or several storage location for the Render View disk cache.
 If you do, you must specify the path and the desired storage limit of each location, in this format: Directory path; Capacity (in megabytes) If you want to specify several storage spaces, you must specify the path and capacity of each storage space, in this format: Directory path 1; Capacity (in megabytes) of directory 1; Directory path 2; Capacity (in megabytes) of directory 2